rayanjoshi/nocturne_bloom/README.md

 ## Environment variables and secrets

-This project requires a `.env` file at the repository root.
+A `.env` file at the repository root is required to store credentials securely.
 A safe-to-commit template is included as `.env.example`.

-   Use the Dash UI to pass secrets (expected flow for interactive users): the Data Preparation and Training pages include input fields for WRDS credentials and the W&B API key — submitting those forms will write the values into the repo-root `.env` file so the app and the scripts it launches can access them.
+The interactive interface allows input of credentials (e.g., `WRDS_USERNAME`, `WRDS_PASSWORD`, `WANDB_API_KEY`) through the Data Preparation and Training pages.
+These inputs are written to the .env file for use by the application and scripts.
+Credentials are stored in plain text and should be handled securely to prevent unauthorized access.

 ### How the UI writes `.env`